Science and Engineering Student Advisory Board

 salamanders and newts at night.
 As a sophomore, I started my own research

-project on the evolution of imperiled freshwater mussels and have gotten to
+project on the evolution of imperiled freshwater mussels and visited museum collections around the country, met and collaborated with experts

-and researchers, and present my work at multiple international conferences.
+and researchers, and presented my work at multiple international conferences.
 I

-also just returned from a semester abroad in Ecuador and the Galápagos where I
+also completed semester abroad in Ecuador and the Galápagos where I

 got to climb volcanoes, trek through the Amazon, and swim with